 Renewable energy sources and associated infrastructure are becoming increasingly integrated into the national energy system, due to perception of limited quantities of contemporary dominant sources, fossil fuels, and their associated environmental and socio-economic costs.
 Wind energy is a popular renewable energy source due to its relatively low infrastructure development costs and environmental impact.
 Various municipalities in southern Wisconsin and northern Illinois have explored the feasibility of siting wind farms of various sizes within their boundaries, with certain municipalities allowing wind farms.
-Although it is unknown if a substantial wind corridor exists in the Town, allowing wind farms in the Town, after a comprehensive feasibility/impact study, could provide the Town with additional revenue, if the opportunity arises.
+Although it is unknown if a substantial wind corridor exists in the Town, a wind energy company has shown interest in siting in the Town.
+The allowance of wind farms in the Town, after a comprehensive feasibility/impact study, could provide the Town with additional revenue, if the opportunity arises.
 Regulating wind farm siting, size, and impact would need to be addressed through Town ordinance.